 He refers to Fort a lot (see above) and describes how he joined a lodge to find out if there are indeed links between the Germanic Tradition and Freemasonry, was soon disappointed and quit his membership.

-Koenraad Logghe (1963-) is a Freemason and Asatruar and a productive writer.
+Koenraad Logghe (1963-) has been a Freemason for three decades and Asatruar for many more years.
+Also he is a productive writer.
 He wrote a lot that could be of interest for readers of this website, but most is not specific to the subject of this website.
 Also, much of what he writes is for a restricted audience (usually regular Freemasons).

 In 2010 he self-published From Times Immemorial… de miskende wortels van de Vrijmetselarij (‘From Times Immemorial… the unknown origins of Freemasonry’).
 Also this work is only sold to regular Freemasons.
 The book is written in Dutch.